Lahcen-88/Lahcen-88/README.md

-Hey My name is Lahcen Agouzoul and am a Front-End Developer from Brazil.
+Hey my name is Lahcen Agouzoul and am a Front-End Developer from Brazil.
 🔭 I’m working as a web developer and contributing to frontend and little bit of backend for building web applications.
 🌱 Exploring Technical Content Writing.
 ⚡ In my free time I solve problems on Mimo, Sololearn and GeeksforGeeks and read tech articles.